OpenNMT/OpenNMT/README.md

 where multiple attentional passes over the source sequence are required (e.g. for more complex reasoning tasks).
-* `res_net`: Use residual connections between LSTM stacks whereby the input to the l-th LSTM layer if the hidden state of the l-1-th LSTM layer added with the l-2th LSTM layer.
-We didn't find this to help in our experiments.
+* `res_net`: Use residual connections between LSTM stacks whereby the input to the l-th LSTM layer of the hidden state of the l-1-th LSTM layer summed with hidden state of the l-2th LSTM layer.
+We didn't find this to really help in our experiments.

 Below options only apply if using the character model.